-share fundamental traits with the vanguard leading smaller protests: willingness to take risk and pro-sociality, which unite them across different walks of life.
+prosocial types.
+Our work suggests that far from being anti-social, protest participants are among the most pro-social individuals in society.
+Far from being opportunists, participants in mass events share fundamental traits with the vanguard leading smaller protests: willingness to take risk and pro-sociality, which unite them across different walks of life.

-These findings contribute to a growing political economy literature studying protest participation.
-Much of this work has been theoretical (e.g., Chwe, 2000, Shadmehr and Bernhardt, 2011, Edmond, 2013, Barberà and Jackson, 2020, Shadmehr, 2021), while recent empirical work has examined the roles of beliefs, incentives, and social interactions in shaping protest participation (e.g., Acemoglu et al., 2018, Cantoni et al., 2019, Enikolopov et al., 2020, Manacorda and Tesei, 2020, González, 2020, Bursztyn et al., 2021).
+These findings contribute to a large literature studying protest participation.
+In addition to theoretical work (e.g., Chwe, 2000, Shadmehr and Bernhardt, 2011, Edmond, 2013, Barberà and Jackson, 2020, Shadmehr, 2021), empirical studies have examined the roles of beliefs, incentives, and social interactions in shaping individuals' protest participation (e.g., McAdam, 1986, McAdam and Paulsen, 1993, Schussman and Soule, 2005, O'Brien, ed, 2008, Acemoglu et al., 2018, Beissinger et al., 2015, Cantoni et al., 2019, Enikolopov et al., 2020, Manacorda and Tesei, 2020, González, 2020, Bursztyn et al., 2021).
 We are the first to study the association between protest participation and the range of fundamental traits examined here.

 In so doing, we join a long line of scholars focusing on the role of deep individual characteristics in shaping political behavior.
 In the wake of World War II, social psychologists undertook the study of the "authoritarian personality," aiming to understand the appeal of Fascism (e.g., Adorno et al., 1950).
 More recently, scholars have intensively studied contemporary links between personality traits and political ideology and behavior (e.g., Block and Block, 2006; Carney et al., 2008; Mondak et al., 2010; Gerber et al., 2010, 2011, 2012; Ha et al., 2013; Schoen and Steinbrecher, 2013; Greene and Robertson, 2017; Truex, forthcoming).
-In addition to personality traits, scholars have examined associations between political ideology and risk preferences (Kam, 2012); sense of control (Littvay et al., 2011); altruism (Zettler and Hilbig, 2010); and overconfidence (Ortoleva and Snowberg, 2015).4 In recent work, Falk et al. (2018) measure economic preferences around the world and link them to political outcomes.
+In addition to personality traits, scholars have examined associations between political ideology and risk preferences (Kam, 2012); sense of control (Littvay et al., 2011); altruism (Zettler and Hilbig, 2010); and overconfidence (Ortoleva and Snowberg, 2015).
+In recent work, Falk et al. (2018) measure economic preferences around the world and link them to political outcomes.
 We elicit personality traits alongside economic preferences for the same individuals, allowing us to compare their contributions to protest participation.